Namibia(Republic of Namibia)

 Narrow down city/town

-• There is a road to a plain surrounded by tall red sand dunes called Sossusvlei
+• There is a road leading to the tourist destination known as Sossusvlei, surrounded by tall red sand dunes .

 • There are areas where you can see Brandberg, the highest mountain in Namibia.

-There is a road leading to a plain surrounded by tall red sand dunes called Sossusvlei , which is a popular tourist destination in Namibia ( Sossusvlei).
-Satellite images show that only the road to Sossusvlei is a flat plain, while the surroundings are dunes.
+There is a road leading to the popular tourist site called Sossusvlei, surrounded by tall red dunes ( Sossusvlei).
+Satellite images show that only the path to Sossusvlei is flat, while the surrounding areas are covered by dunes.

-Located in northern Namibia, you can see a flat-topped and massive mountain .
+Located in northern Namibia, you can see a vast flat-topped mountain .

 geoguessr(ジオゲッサー)のプレイログを記録したページです。